“ I do know plenty of people who would say they live an intentional life who would frankly do anything rather than put the brakes on for a bit…”

 - Are you in a good location?
 Where do you need to be to flourish?

 - Are you allowing yourself to develop organically?

 - Are you whole?
 If not, what is lacking?

-Be sure to pop back next week where we will be talking about how to apply Slow Living principles to your day to day life in part 3 in the Slow Living series: Everyday Slow.
+Want to know how to apply Slow Living principles to your day to day life?
+Check out Part 3 in the Slow Living series: Everyday Slow.